garrettbduncan/garrettbduncan.github.io/_posts/2023-06-15-ultimate-frisbee.md

 - The final game of this recent season.
 We were down 3-6 at half and out of sync.
 With some luck and grit, we managed to crawl back and win!
 I even made the game winning catch for us to win 7-6!
 The environment was electric, and we couldn't believe we made such a crazy comeback.

 ![Photo with the team after winning for the third season in a row](../assets/images/2023-06-15-intramural-team-championship.jpeg)
-<p class='caption'>Photo with the team after winning for the third season in a row with an epic championship comeback.<>
+<p class="caption">Photo with the team after winning for the third season in a row with an epic championship comeback.</p>

 ![Photo with Matt Morgan after every championship](../assets/images/2023-06-15-intramural-matt.jpg)
-<p class="caption">Picture with Matt, recreated after each intramural championship- 2021, 2022, 2023.<>
+<p class="caption">Picture with Matt, recreated after each intramural championship- 2021, 2022, 2023 (with our fearless leader Brian Hartman in the background).</p>